nurit0105/smartstop/README.md

 ## Project Aim
 A web application to display
-* the next depatures of public transport in stations near you.
+* the next departures of public transport in stations near you.
 * show the hourly weather for a user set time.

 It was made for the subject Web Technologies at FH Campus Wien.